 Glenn selected Cumaru timber for its durability, having a high density of 1085 kg/3 and its attractive grain sharing ““You cant beat the look of this timber”.
 Glenn who now promotes this timber to his customers found Cumaru to be a timber that “cuts well, drills well, had no leeching and no shrinkage”, uncommon in other timbers such as Merbau he has used before.
 The price given its strength was also preferred.
 Glenn also experienced no splintering, and drills well when using counter sunk nails.

 The access used a combination of posts, handrails and decking, total of approx. 300 lin m.
-The wider and deeper decking boards, 145 x 21mm were chosen to achieve an attractive finish as well as being more sturdy underfoot.
+The wider and deeper decking boards, 145 x 21mm were chosen to achieve an attractive finish as well as being more sturdy underfoot, the installation was done by Stilus Design And Construction.
 It is an unusual dimension compared to the typical 19mm or 32mm thickness often used in Spotted Gum and Merbau.
 Glenn shared that whilst Spotted Gum is popular supply is drying up and experiences splintering.